patryk84a/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : Specifies the layout's orientation.
 This may be: `Vertical`, which displays elements in rows one after the other; or `Horizontal`, which displays one element at a time and allows the user to swipe left or right to brows the elements.

+{:id="ListView.SearchHintText" .text} *SearchHintText*
+: Sets the hint text in the list filter bar.

 {:id="ListView.Selection" .text} *Selection*
 : Returns the text in the `ListView` at the position of [`SelectionIndex`](#ListView.SelectionIndex).